 “I’ll Try Anything Once” was actually a demo for the opening track to First Impressions of Earth, “What Ever Happened?”
 The track is bare bones for the band, with only Valensi on keyboard and Casablancas singing.
 The song’s subtle beauty worked perfectly in Sofia Coppola’s Somewhere, almost like it was made specifically to fit Coppola’s style.

-After a five-year hiatus, The Strokes returned with “Under Cover of Darkness”their first single from the album of the same name.
-The song features a slight dig at the song that made them famous, “Last Nite,” when Casablancas sings “everybody’s been singing the same song for 10 years.”
+After a five-year hiatus, The Strokes returned with “Under Cover of Darkness,” their first single from Angles.
+The song features a huge riff/hook that recalls the band’s earliest days and throws in a slight dig at the song that made them famous, “Last Nite,” when Casablancas sings “everybody’s been singing the same song for 10 years.”